Checkmate pattern: Morphy's mate

 Morphy's mate is a common method of checkmating.
 It was named after Paul Morphy.
 It works by using the bishop to attack the black king and a rook and Black's own pawn to confine it.
 In many respects it is very similar to the corner mate.

 With a bishop on f6, it’s a straightforward mate in two moves: 1.Rxg7+ Kh8 2.Rg6# (or any other square on the g-file except g8).

 Opera mate

 The opera mate is a common method of checkmating.
 It works by attacking an uncastled king on the back rank with a rook using a bishop to protect it.
 An enemy pawn or a piece other than a knight is used to restrict the enemy king's movement.
 It is a type of Anderssen's mate and closely resembles Mayet's mate.
-The checkmate was named after its implementation by Paul Morphy in 1858 at a game at the Paris opera against Duke Karl of Brunswick and Count Isouard; see Opera game.
+The checkmate was named after its implementation by Paul Morphy in 1858 in a game at the Paris opera against Duke Karl of Brunswick and Count Isouard.